danielbodnar/awesome-stars/README.md

 - [jplattel/obsidian-clipper](https://github.com/jplattel/obsidian-clipper) - A Chrome extension that easily clips selections to Obsidian
 - [dutiyesh/chrome-extension-cli](https://github.com/dutiyesh/chrome-extension-cli) - 🚀 The CLI for your next Chrome Extension
 - [themerdev/themer](https://github.com/themerdev/themer) - 🎨 themer takes a set of colors and generates themes for your apps (editors, terminals, wallpapers, and more).
-- [browserless/browserless](https://github.com/browserless/browserless) - The browserless service in Docker.
+- [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
+Free for non-commercial uses.
 - [qawolf/qawolf](https://github.com/qawolf/qawolf) - 🐺 Create browser tests 10x faster
 - [ovity/octotree](https://github.com/ovity/octotree) - GitHub on steroids
 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file